Paranormal Activity 2: Marketing

 In a special promotion set up by the film's producers, participants had a chance to win a free movie ticket if they were in the top twenty cities to demand the film, via Eventful.com.
-The teaser trailer was seen with The Twilight Saga: Eclipse upon its release on June 30, 2010.
+The teaser trailer was shown with The Twilight Saga: Eclipse upon its release on June 30, 2010.
 Cinemark pulled the trailer from several Texas theaters after receiving complaints that it was too frightening.
-In Mexico, it was attached to the 3D version of Resident Evil: Afterlife.
-A second theatrical trailer was released on October 1, 2010.
-The trailer was attached to Devil, My Soul to Take and Jackass 3D.
+A second theatrical trailer was released in October 2010 and was attached to Devil, My Soul to Take and Jackass 3D.